Laurita Blewitt

-Laurita Blewitt (born 28 September 1983) is an Irish podcaster, fundraiser and radio presenter and producer from Knockmore, County Mayo.
-She is a podcaster on The Tommy and Hector Podcast with Laurita Blewitt since September 2020.
+Laurita Blewitt (born 28 September 1983) is an Irish radio presenter and producer from Knockmore, County Mayo.
 She is an experienced fundraiser for the Mayo Roscommon Hospice Foundation.
+She was a podcaster on The Tommy and Hector Podcast with Laurita Blewitt from September 2020 until its closure in April 2024.

 Blewitt previously served as sports reporter for The Mayo News from 2006 to 2007, producer on i102-104FM's The Tommy and Hector Show and Breakfast with Bernard & Keith from 2007 to 2011, parliamentary assistant to Fine Gael TD John O'Mahony from 2010 to 2011 and traffic manager for MidWest Radio from 2012 to 2015.

-Blewitt is the third cousin of the 46th and current president of the United States, Joe Biden.
+Blewitt is the third cousin of the 46th president of the United States, Joe Biden.

 Early life

 Blewitt was born in Knockmore, County Mayo, Ireland.
 She attended St. Mary's Secondary School in Ballina, County Mayo from 1996 to 2002 and Ballyfermot College of Further Education from 2003 to 2005.